marioortizmanero/polybar-pulseaudio-control/README.md

 scroll-down = pulseaudio-control --volume-max 130 down
 ```

-*Note that you will have to change the paths above to where your script is saved.
-You might want to change or remove the colors and labels, too.*

 ## Useful icons

 Here's a list with some icons from different fonts you can copy-paste.
 Most have an space afterwards so that the module has a bit of spacing.
 They may appear bugged on your browser if the font isn't available there.
 Please add yours if they aren't in the list.